dewiri/ai-application-rag/README.md

 | Partially correct  | 4     | 10.0 %     | Incomplete or slightly misleading            |
 | Incorrect          | 2     | 5.0 %      | Factually wrong or unclear                   |

-> **Conclusion:**
-The introduction of game variant-specific vectorstores significantly improved answer quality.
+> **Conclusion:**  The introduction of game variant-specific vectorstores significantly improved answer quality.
 Keyword match accuracy rose from **62.5% to 80%**, and manual review shows that **85%** of answers are now fully correct.
 This demonstrates the value of routing queries through variant-aware context retrieval for more accurate and relevant rule-based responses.

+---

+## Environment

+- When running **locally**, environment variables (e.g. API keys) are loaded via `.env` using `python-dotenv`.
+- On **Streamlit Cloud**, all credentials are securely managed via **Streamlit secrets** (`.streamlit/secrets.toml`).

+---

 ## References